+The special condition stated above is required to ensure the following:

+That it is consistent with the intent of the ordinance and the ZBA recommendation for Special Use.

-The special condition stated above is required to ensure the following: The establishment of the proposed use shall be properly documented as required by the Zoning Ordinance.
-B. The Zoning Administrator shall not issue a Zoning Compliance Certificate for the proposed Self-Storage Warehouses, Business Office and Public Recreational Facility until the petitioner has demonstrated that the proposed Special Use complies with the Illinois Accessibility Code.
+B. The Zoning Administrator shall not issue a Zoning Compliance Certificate for the proposed construction until the petitioner has demonstrated that the proposed Special Use complies with the Illinois Accessibility Code.

-The special condition stated above is required to ensure the following: That the proposed Special Use meets applicable state requirements for accessibility.
+The special condition stated above is required to ensure the following:

+That the proposed Special Use meets applicable State requirements for accessibility.